Master Productivity: 15 Expert-Approved Daily Tips

 15. Use Keyboard Shortcuts

-I head the Marketing team here at Fueled, and it’s my responsibility to make sure the team is working as productively as possible.
-I’d love to share some tips & hacks I’ve learned!
+I head the Marketing team here at Fueled, and it’s my responsibility to ensure the team works as productively as possible.
+I’d love to share some tips and hacks I’ve learned!

-As simple as it sounds, my biggest productivity hack is using and learning as many keyboard shortcuts as you can.
+As simple as it sounds, my biggest productivity hack is using and learning as many keyboard shortcuts as possible.

 During my first few weeks at Fueled, I sat next to my manager, who would take my trackpad away and force me to learn my keyboard shortcuts.
-Although this seemed cruel at the time, it really made me learn my keyboard shortcuts and actually practice and use them.
+Although this seemed cruel then, it made me learn my keyboard shortcuts and practice and use them.

-By using my keyboard shortcuts in Google docs, Gmail, Chrome, Slack, and on my MacBook, I can confidently say that I have become an incredibly productive and efficient worker.
+By using my keyboard shortcuts in Google Docs, Gmail, Chrome, Slack, and MacBook, I can confidently say that I have become an incredibly productive and efficient worker.
 I highly suggest managers train their employees to use keyboard shortcuts.

 Ciara Hautau – Lead Digital Marketing Strategist @ Fueled